Operation Mascot: Aftermath

 The Admiralty accepted that Barracudas were too slow to be effective against the Kaafjord area following the failure of Operation Goodwood.
 As a result, the task of attacking the battleship was transferred to RAF Bomber Command.
 The first heavy bomber raid against Kaafjord (Operation Paravane) was conducted on 15 September 1944, with the bombers flying from staging bases in northern Russia.
 This attack inflicted irreparable damage on Tirpitz, and she was transferred south to the Tromsø area to be used as an immobile coastal defence battery.
 The battleship was sunk there with heavy loss of life by another Bomber Command raid on 12 November.

+John Cruickshank became the last surviving World War II Victoria Cross recipient.
+On 17 July 2024 a Catalina flew over his home in Aberdeen to mark the 80th anniversary of the action for which he received the medal.
+Wreaths were also laid at Lerwick in honour of his navigator, John Dixon, and Victoria Cross recipient David Hornell who had been awarded the medal posthumously for an action on 24 June 1944.
+Cruickshank died on 9 August 2025.